Surface energy measurement

 Surface energy measurement is very sensitive to different internal and external factors.
 Since surface energy is determined by measuring contact angle, the same ground rules apply.

 The contact angle is affected by the tested material’s structural and physical properties.
 For example, the surface roughness, density, and relative moisture content can affect the eventual contact angle measurement results.
-Both sample contamination and sample cleaning method can have a significant effect on measurement results.
+Both sample contamination and sample cleaning methods can also have a significant impact.
 Typical contaminants are grease stains from fingerprints.
 It is never advised to clean the sample with surfactants as a thin barrier will stay on the sample surface after rinsing and may greatly affect the results.
 Contact angle measurement can also be affected by static electricity.
 If the sample surface is rinsed and then rubbed dry, static electricity can build up on the surface and alter the results.

-The type of liquid chosen to be used in the measurement also significantly affects measured contact angles.
+The type of liquid chosen for the measurement also significantly affects measured contact angles.
 Water is the most commonly used liquid.
-It is advisable to use very well-purified water such as HPLC-grade water or bidistilled water.
+It is advisable to use highly purified water, such as HPLC-grade water or bidistilled water.
 The same applies to other test liquids.
 Contact angle test liquids should always be stored in such a way that neither the composition nor properties of the liquid alter over time.
 For example, liquids sensitive to visible light should be stored in amber containers in the dark.
 In the case of contact angle test liquids, using plastic containers is not recommended, as plasticizers can migrate to the liquid and affect its properties.

 In optical measurements, there is a list of factors that affect the measurement of contact angles, like image size, resolution, contrast, light levels, and depth of field.
 In force tensiometer measurements, it is important to note that surface energy values calculated from receding and advancing contact angles are not comparable with surface energy values calculated from static contact angles.